 Special operations forces

-Until the spring of 2018, members of Dutch special operations forces and their Belgian counterparts constituted advice and assistance (A&A) teams that served in northern Iraq.
+Until the spring of 2018, members of the special operations forces and their Belgian counterparts constituted advice and assistance (A&A) teams that served in northern Iraq.
 They supported Iraqi and Kurdish armed forces before, during and after combat situations.
-The teams provided training and advice to units in close proximity to combat locations but did not participate in combat themselves.
+The teams provided training and advice to units in close proximity to combat locations, but they did not participate in combat themselves.

 F-16s for air campaign

 In collaboration with other countries, Dutch F-16s flew over Iraq and eastern Syria almost daily since early 2018.
 They supported troops on the ground and they regularly deployed their weapons, particularly in eastern Syria.
 They attacked ISIS targets such as vehicles, logistics depots and weapon positions.

 The support detachment consisted of approximately 150 military personnel.
 The F-16 mission ended on 31 December 2018 because the Netherlands requires units for a number of rapid reaction forces and for NATO.
 This will also allow for the transition to F-35s.

 In 2018, the Netherlands armed forces also provided a surgical team for the US role 2 hospital at Al Asad Airbase near Baghdad, via the Institute for Defence and Partnership Hospitals.
 A role 2 hospital is a hospital with surgical capacity and limited intensive care capacity.
 The team of 10 is important to the mission because the coalition countries have very limited medical capacity.